ivanjrt/Internet-LED-Notifyer.md/README.md

 - Soldering Wire
 - Soldering Iron
 - Power Drill
+- Few M3 Screws from different sizes to hold it in place
 - 3D Printer, or print online the model that goes accordingly: [https://www.thingiverse.com/thing:2407893](url) <br/>

 # Flashing the Drive: